Criteria for Temporary Disqualification

-Final, adverse disciplinary action by any domestic or foreign regulatory or governing professional body on a finding of, including but not limited to, false statement or omissions, material violation of investment-related regulation, or the violation of a non-technical rule of such organizations or statute.
+Final, adverse disciplinary action, including one levied as a result of a settlement, resulting in a fine, suspension, expulsion, or similar penalty by any domestic or foreign regulatory or governing professional body or regulatory authority on a finding of, including but not limited to, false statement or omissions, material violation of investment-related regulation, or the violation of a non-technical rule1 of such organizations or statute.

 Final adverse court decisions where there has been a finding of fraud.

-Arbitrator is the subject of, or is a party to, a final, adverse regulatory decision or arbitration award involving any discrimination claims, including sexual harassment, in which the arbitrator was found to have engaged directly in sexual harassment or discrimination.
+Arbitrator is the subject of, or is a party to, a final, adverse regulatory decision, arbitration award, or judicial decision involving any discrimination claims, including harassment, in which the arbitrator was found to have engaged in harassment or discrimination.

 The Director, upon approval from the National Arbitration & Mediation Committee (NAMC), may remove an arbitrator if, in his or her judgment, the arbitrator is not otherwise properly included in the list of eligible neutrals.
 The Director’s recommendation is forwarded to the National Arbitration and Mediation Committee (NAMC) Chairperson and the Chairperson of the NAMC’s Neutral Roster Subcommittee who must unanimously approve an arbitrator’s removal from the roster.
 Upon their approval, the arbitrator is removed from the roster and is no longer available to serve on cases.